jojule/spreadsheet/README.markdown

 ### Release notes

-Initial release with severe limitations:
+This is a "pre-alpha" quality release with severe limitations:

 - All columns and rows have fixed sizes
 - No cell styling is supported
-- No graphs are supported
 - No merged cells are supported
 - Performance for larger spreadsheets is really bad
 - Only one spreadsheet widget is supported on screen at once